mattbierner/blog.mattbierner.com/_posts/2016-03-13-urban-dictionary-neural-network.md

 # Next Time
 Training up the neural network was neat, but it'd be a little too expensive to train to completion on EC2, so I'll leave this as an exercise for the reader.
-Anyways, I've got some other ideas for the dataset (**Update May 9, 2016**: check out [Vernacular][vernacular], which uses the data to find *Urban Dictionary* entries in classic texts.)
+Anyways, I've got some other ideas for the dataset

 Hope that other people find some good uses for the dataset as well.

+**Update May 9, 2016**: check out [Vernacular](/vernacular), which uses the data to find *Urban Dictionary* entries in classic texts.